 4. Speak directly to the problems your premium clients care about

-Many profiles describe services instead of problems.
-Premium clients are problem-aware; they want someone who understands their issues.
-Use language that mirrors their reality:
+Many profiles describe services rather than the problems those services solve.
+Premium clients are problem-aware and want someone who understands their challenges.

 – “If your team is struggling to convert inbound leads…”